 NASE (National Association for the Self-Employed) Growth Grants

 NASE offers some of the best business grants for women.
-While not specifically for female entrepreneurs, Growth Grants provide funding support of up to $4,000 for small businesses and self-employed individuals, which women can also apply for.
+While not specifically for female entrepreneurs, Growth Grants provide up to $4,000 in funding for small businesses and self-employed individuals, which women can also apply for.

 The funding, which is available to NASE members, can be used to meet specific business needs, including staffing, marketing, and equipment.